Rational partition models under iterative proportional scaling: Model families satisfying the GRIP

 \subsection{Hierarchical models}

 In this section, we justify our use of the name ``generalized running intersection property" in the case of binary hierarchical models.
-Recall that decomposable implies exists ordering satisfying RIP (see Lemma \ref{lem:decompostoRIP}).

 As discussed in Section \ref{ssec:hierarchical}, we can associate a hierarchical model with a simplicial complex $\Gamma$.
-Here we define the matrix $A_{\Gamma}$ corresponding to a simplicial complex $\Gamma$.
+Recall that if a simplicial complex is decomposable, then by Lemma \ref{lem:decompostoRIP}, there exists an ordering on the facets that satisfies RIP.
+First we define the matrix $A_{\Gamma}$ that realizes the hierarchical model on $\Gamma$ as a log-linear model in the case where each random variable has exactly two states.
 The columns of the matrix $A_{\Gamma}$ are indexed by subsets of $[n]$.
-Note that this is the same as being indexed by 0/1 strings of length $n$ by taking each $S \subset [n]$ to be the the set of positions in the string equal to 1.
+We could equivalently index the columns by 0/1 strings of length $n$ by taking each $S \subset [n]$ to be the the set of positions in the string equal to 1.